-Time relates to whether the focus is on the Present, the Past or the real or hypothetical future (Modal).
+Time relates to whether the focus is on the present, the past or the expected or hypothetical future.
 Example: I see, I saw, I will see, I could see

-Situation
+Situation:

 Simple for speaking of events in the present, past or future.

 Perfect for speaking of something happening by a time in the present, past or future.
-Example: I see or I have seen I saw or I had seen
+Examples: I see or I have seen I saw or I had seen